 - Connect a standard USB cable to the analyzer.
 Plug the other end of the USB cable into a USB port on the PC.
+Use of USB hubs (including Docking Stations) is not recommended, as they may cause communication problems.
 Turn on the Venable FRA analyzer.
 Wait for analyzer to complete startup, approximately 15 seconds.
 Under Windows 7, you may be prompted to find the missing driver, allow Windows to find the best driver from Windows Update. - 2.
 Go to the Windows System Tray and click on the USB icon.
 You should see Eject Frequency Response Analyzer if the Windows USB driver has loaded.
 If not, go to the following section on WinUSB Driver Installation Troubleshooting.